Dipen56/SWEN-301-KPSmart/git rules.md

  or
  `git push origin <branch name>`

-to merge braches go to the branch you want to merge onto, and then:
+to merge branches go to the branch you want to merge onto, and then:
 `git merge <branch name>`

-to change branchs:
+to change branches:
 `git checkout <branch name>`